suraj-ps25/Map-Route/readme.md

-This is a tool to help find route from a to b via 2 points c and d.

-After setting up djnago enviroment go to the setiings of route , scroll down to bottom
-  - Find google api key and recaptcha
-  - generate your own keys and add there brfore using .
+ This project aims to provide users with a convenient way to find a route on a map, including two intermediate points, from a specified source to a destination.
+It leverages various Google APIs to perform tasks like geocoding (converting addresses to coordinates), calculating distances between points, generating directions, and searching for places of interest along the route.
+Additionally, reCAPTCHA is integrated into the registration process to ensure user authenticity